One dead after protesters storm Turkish military camp in north Iraq: Kurdish officials

 Turkey says the Syrian Kurdish YPG militia is an extension of the PKK.
 Trump has threatened economic ruin for Turkey should it attack the YPG, however.

-(Reporting by Kawa Dosky and Ari Jalal, and by Ali Sultan in Sulaimaniya; Additional reporting by Ali Kucukgocmen in Istanbul and Orhan Coskun in Ankara; Writing by John Davison; Editing by Edmund Blair and Clelia Oziel)
+(Reporting by Kawa Dosky and Ari Jalal, and by Ali Sultan in Sulaimaniya; Additional reporting by Ali Kucukgocmen in Istanbul and Orhan Coskun in Ankara; Writing by John Davison; Editing by Edmund Blair, Clelia Oziel and Kirsten Donovan)